o3de/ThirdPersonTemplate/README.md

 1. Clone the github repository (`git clone https://github.com/o3de/ThirdPersonTemplate.git`).
 When prompted to authenticate, use your github username and the token as password.
 2. Launch O3DE.
 It will open the Project manager.
 Click on the **New Project** button then **Open Existing Project** option.
-3. Navigate to your download (and make sure it is unzipped).
+3. Navigate to your repository.
 Open this folder.
 The project should now be registered.

 ![project](doc/cover.png?raw=true)